Danidfra/nostr-pet/NIP.md

    - Interaction events must reference valid Blobbi IDs
    - Evolution can only occur when all conditions are met
    - Each Blobbi ID must be unique per user (enforced by `d` tag in Kind 31124)
+   - Record events (Kind 14921) are immutable and should never be deleted
-   - Record events (Kind 14920) are immutable and should never be deleted
+   - Breeding events (Kind 14920) are immutable and should never be deleted

 5. **Query Patterns**:
    - Current state: Query Kind 31124 with specific `d` tag
    - Interaction history: Query Kind 14919 with specific `blobbi_id` tag
-   - Life records: Query Kind 14920 with specific `blobbi_id` tag
+   - Life records: Query Kind 14921 with specific `blobbi_id` tag
+   - Breeding history: Query Kind 14920 with specific parent IDs
+   - Owner profile: Query Kind 31125 with specific `d` tag
    - All user Blobbis: Query Kind 31124 by author pubkey

 6. **Client Features**: